“As a Product Manager, I have a responsibility to build products that delight all stakeholders.”

 - Collaborate with Solution Management – Solution management focuses on capabilities, and product managers focus on features.
 Because refining and splitting capabilities into features, managing Nonfunctional Requirements (NFRs), and creating Architectural Runway are collaborative activities, they must be done as a group.

-Participate in Pre- and Post-PI Planning – Product Management also participates in the Pre-PI planning meeting, working with the Solution Train stakeholders to define the inputs, milestones, and high-level objectives for the upcoming PI planning session.
+Participate in Pre- and Post-PI Planning – Product Management also participates in the Pre-PI planning event, working with the Solution Train stakeholders to define the inputs, milestones, and high-level objectives for the upcoming PI planning session.
 In the Post-PI planning session, Product Management helps summarize findings into an agreed-to set of solution PI objectives.

 - Participate in the Solution Demo – Product Management participates in the solution demo, often demonstrating the capabilities that their ART has contributed and reviewing the contributions of the other ARTs, always with a systems view and always with an eye toward fitness of purpose.